camdecoster/camdecoster.github.io/src/content/blog/use-vscode-zen-mode.md

 ### BONUS TIP

-You should know about the [Quick Open](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_quick-open) shortcut, Ctrl+P. This allows you to quickly search for and switch to another file.
+You should know about the [Quick Open](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_quick-open) shortcut, <kbd>Ctrl</kbd>+<kbd>P</kbd>.
+This allows you to quickly search for and switch to another file.
 I didn't know about this shortcut until someone me showed during a pairing session and it's really useful.
 Learn it and use it every day!